Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

+It has been shown \cite{EK:nogo} that if a quantum code can detect at least any error on a single qubit (meaning that it is a nontrivial code), then it does not have a transversally-realizable universal set of gates.
+A somewhat weaker version of this theorem, namely that qubit stabilizer codes do not allow for a universal set of gates to be realized via transversal unitary gates was proved in \cite{ZCC:trans}.

-In \cite{BK:uni} it was shown for any 2D stabilizer code that the logical gates which can be performed by constant-depth circuits employing only local gates, are members of the Clifford group.
-The reason to focus on constant-depth local circuits is that such circuits are small and are naturally fault-tolerant.
-Namely, any number of errors which occurs in the circuit will only affect a patch of $O(1)$ qubits on the 2D lattice, and such $O(1)$ error patches are correctable.
-Hence we expect that their implementation does not negatively impact the noise threshold or the overhead.
+In \cite{BK:uni} it was shown for any 2D stabilizer code that the logical gates which can be performed by constant-depth circuits employing only local gates (between neighboring qubits), are members of the Clifford group.
+The reason to focus on constant-depth local circuits is that such circuits are small, naturally fault-tolerant and provide a simple extension of the idea of a transversal gate.
+For a constant-depth local circuit any number of errors which occurs in the circuit will only affect a patch of $O(1)$ qubits on the 2D lattice, and such $O(1)$ error patches are correctable when the code distance scales with the lattice size.
+Hence we expect that such constant-depth implementation of gates does not negatively impact the noise threshold or qubit overhead.
+The result of \cite{BK:uni} is subtle as we can realize a fault-tolerant set of universal gates for any stabilizer code, but apparently we cannot do this by composing a sequence of constant-depth encoded gates. \\